joeromero/docs/content/cartodb_js/cartodb_js.md

 ##### ACTIVE LAYER EVENTS

-The next important set of events for you to use happen on those layers that are already loaded (returned by the done event above).
-Three events are triggered by layers on your webpage, each requires the layer to include an interactivity layer.
+The next important set of events for you to use happens on the layers that are already loaded (returned by the done event above).
+Three events are triggered by layers on your webpage and each requires the layer to include an interactivity layer.
 The first event is featureClick, which lets you set up events after the user clicks anything that you have mapped.

 <!-- FEATURECLICK -->